itscodenation/curriculum-15-16/units/14-javascript2_2/lessons/1-hash/README.md

 ### Independent practice ("You do")

-Create a hash that has five key-value pairs.
-The hash can represent anything.

-1. Print out each value without using a loop.
-2. Change two of the values.
-3. Add a key-value pair to your hash.
-4. Remove a key-value pair from your hash (cannot be the one you added in step 3).
-5. Print each key and value using a loop.
+Create a new GitHub repo called Hash-unit and clone a Cloud9 repo with the same name.

+Create a page that display the Country and the capital of any key-value pair in your hash on a simple HTML page.

 #### Exit ticket